Are You Ready for The Umbrella Academy 2? We Drop All the Info on the Crazy Hargreeves Siblings

 We chat with the cast about the second season's wild story line.

 (SPOT.ph) You may want to strap yourself in for this one: We're about to drop a boatload of info on what the Hargreeves siblings are up to in Season 2 of The Umbrella Academy.
 Ten brand spankin' new episodes are set to go live on Netflix on July 31—and trust us, you're going to need a briefer if you want to keep up with the show's events.
 So strap in, keep your hands and legs inside the vehicle at all times, and read on.
-And oh, you may want to start by checking out the opening scene of the second season below!

 The last time we saw siblings Number One to Seven, they were trying to avoid an apocalypse.
 It was inadvertedly caused by the slow descent into madness of Number Seven, a.k.a.
 Vanya, a.k.a. the White Violin, which in turn was caused by everyone she's ever trusted betraying her (heavy, we know)—by zooming back in time, courtesy of Five, and stopping said apocalypse.
 Well, it looks like Five did manage to bring them back to the past; only it appears he landed smackdab in another doomsday, seemingly caused by none other than the entire Hargreeves pack (minus him).
 Yup, the siblings brought the apocalypse back with them.